[Exclusive] European navies must stay on Suez trade routes, EU diplomats warn

 But for all the EU's success in policing the high seas, the security situation on the ground in Somalia and the wider region has gravely deteriorated.

-"There is a risk that any lack of dissuasive posture would immediately allow the Piracy Action Groups to resume their operations," the EU foreign service warned.
+"There is a risk that any lack of dissuasive posture [at sea] would immediately allow the Piracy Action Groups to resume their operations," the EU foreign service warned.

 The fact 70 percent of Somalians were aged under 30 and more than half had no work created "a particular risk of young men being attracted to illegal and violent livelihoods, such as piracy, illicit trafficking of different sorts and/or to violent extremism," it said.